mfsch/paper-boundarylayers.jl-v1.0/paper/manuscript.md

   The performance is shown to be in line with a Fortran implementation of the same modelling approach.
   In fact, it even appears that easier experimentation with algorithmic approaches and implementation trade-offs might have a stronger impact on performance than the remaining computational overhead compared to highly optimized Fortran compilers.

-  The code also places a focus on continuous testing and minimizing the chances for errors both during development and usage.
+  The code also places a focus on automated testing and minimizing the chances for errors both during development and usage.
   This is particularly important in exploratory research, where the expected behavior of a new model or flow system is not known *a priori* and it is difficult to discern between inconspicuous errors and novel results.

   The code provides the core functionality for both direct numerical simulation and large-eddy simulation in channel-flow geometries.